gowthamvishnu/Devops-Q-A/README.md

 # Devops-Q-A
 1)agile methodology?
 A)AGILE methodology is a practice that promotes continuous iteration(repitition) of development and testing throughout the software development lifecycle(SDLC) of the project.
 In the Agile model, both development and testing activities are concurrent(at the same time /continously), unlike the Waterfall model.

 2)What Is the Waterfall Model?
-A) The waterfall model is a linear project management approach, where stakeholder(may be client) and customer requirements are gathered at the beginning of the project, and then a sequential project plan is created to accommodate those requirements/ execute the plan in a sequential manner.
+A) The waterfall model is a linear project management approach, where stakeholder(may be client) and customer requirements are gathered at the beginning of the project, and then a sequential project plan is created to accommodate/fulfill those requirements/ execute the plan in a sequential manner.

 3)what is devops?
 A) Devops is a software development approch which involves Continous development,continous testing,continous integration,continous deployment,continous monitoring  of the software throughtout it's development lifecycle.